AngelaPBelloR/Data-Viz-Tax-Filling-Season/README.md

 glimpse(tax_fill)
 ```

-Note that make data time converts the columns year, months, and day in a variable x = datetime
+Note that make data time converts the columns year, months, and day into a variable x = datetime

 ```{r tax fill}
 # make datetime